 Q: How is this going to be enforced?

 A: Failure to self-quarantine or complete the Travel Health Form may result in a civil penalty of $1,000 for each violation.

 A: The advisory applies to any person arriving from a state with a daily positive test rate higher than 10 per 100,000 residents over a 7-day rolling average or a state with a 10 percent or higher test positivity rate for COVID-19 tests over a seven-day rolling average.
 The list of states is fluid and will be updated weekly.

 Q: Who does the advisory apply to?

-Q: What does quarantine mean?
+Q: What does self-quarantine mean?

-A: Quarantine is used to keep someone who might have been exposed to COVID-19 away from others.
-Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
+The self-quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.

 Q: Are there any exemptions for essential travel?

 A: Yes.
 Workers traveling from affected states to Connecticut who work in critical infrastructure as designated by the U.S. Cybersecurity and Infrastructure Security Agency, including students in exempt healthcare professions, are exempted from the quarantine advisory when such travel is related to their work in Connecticut.